-A credit utilization ratio is the balance on your credit card relative to that card’s credit line – or the total of your balances relative to your total credit limit.
+A credit utilization ratio is the balance on your credit card relative to that card’s credit line – or, if you have more than one credit card, the total of your combined balances relative to your total credit limit across all your credit cards.
 It’s expressed as a percentage and considered the second most important credit scoring factor after payment history.

 See related: What affects your credit score?

 How is a credit utilization ratio calculated?

 To calculate your credit card utilization ratio, divide your current balance by your credit limit.
 For example, if you owe $1,000 on a credit card with a $10,000 credit line, your credit utilization ratio is 10%.